scastillo/not-youtube-dl/README.txt

     the file.
 -   autonumber: The sequence will be replaced by a five-digit number that will be increased with each download, starting at zero.
--   playlist: The name or the id of the playlist that contains the video.
+-   playlist: The sequence will be replaced by the name or the id of the playlist that contains the video.
--   playlist_index: The index of the video in the playlist, a five-digit number.
+-   playlist_index: The sequence will be replaced by the index of the video in the playlist padded with leading zeros according to the total length of the playlist.
+-   format_id: The sequence will be replaced by the format code specified by --format.
+-   duration: The sequence will be replaced by the length of the video in seconds.

 The current default template is %(title)s-%(id)s.%(ext)s.